 I look at financial freedom slightly different.
 It doesn’t have to be a jet and expensive hotels every other weekend.
 It starts with your thoughts of wanting less and being happy with what you have.

-Who knows what the future will bring.
 But I know if I continue to listen to and serve my audience I can touch the right people at the right time.
-And I’ve already seen the rewarding benefits of having a place to share my thoughts, connect with some of my readers who have become clients and friends of mine.

-I know this post is a little all over the place, but I just wanted to share some things that have been on my mind and let you know that if there’s something you want to improve in, whether it’s finances, starting your own business, or improving your career, focus on the things that people can’t take away from you.
+If there’s something you want to improve, whether it’s your finances, starting your own business, or improving your career, focus on the things people can’t take away from you.

 Focus on things people can’t take away from you.

-If you’ve read this far and I haven’t bored you to death, please let me know if there’s anything I can do to help you!
+If you’ve read this far, please let me know if there’s anything I can do to help you!

 Five years ago from last week, I returned home from a church service mission.
 This mission lasted two years and it was all voluntary.

 Every year tens of thousands of young people drop everything they’re doing and leave their friends, families, jobs, and school to serve a mission.
 It’s a big sacrifice!